 The system sits right on your countertop and hooks into your existing faucet.
 It will only work with faucets that have a removable aerator tip.

 A tube connects the filter to the faucet and allows the water to flow.
 There is a spigot that comes off of the filter to dispense the freshly filtered water.

 This filter covers a lot of bases.
 Each of the filtration steps helps remove up to 93% of certain types of waste.

-A few of the contaminants that are treated in this system include fluoride, arsenic, pesticides, herbicides, pharmaceuticals, VOCs, aluminum, chlorine, iron, lead, mercury, hydrogen sulfide, and sediment.
+A few of the contaminants treated in this system include fluoride, arsenic, pesticides, herbicides, pharmaceuticals, VOCs, aluminum, chlorine, iron, lead, mercury, and hydrogen sulfide, and sediment.
 Other chemicals and metals are also reduced through this filtration process.

 This is a simple system that is quite specific and specialized.
-It wastes no water in the filtration process and took under half an hour to install.
+It wasted no water in the filtration process and took under half an hour to install.

-This filter is quite specific to filtering out fluoride, but in doing so removes other contaminants as well, including chlorine, heavy metals, and lead.
-It is a simple but effective filtration system that meets very specific needs.
+This filter is quite specific to filtering out fluoride, but in doing so, it removes other contaminants as well, including chlorine, heavy metals, and lead.
+It is a simple but effective filtration system that meets particular needs.